uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/client/src/dto/latex/IMPLEMENTATION.md

    - `transformLatexToDto.js` - Converts the parsed structure to the application's DTO format

 4. **Testing & Examples**
-   - `testParser.js` - Node.js script for testing the parser
-   - `browserTest.js` - Browser-compatible testing functions
-   - Example LaTeX file and expected output JSON
+   - Example LaTeX files in the `examples` directory
+   - Direct integration within the main application

 5. **Documentation**
    - README.md with usage instructions and limitations